 Taken from- http://studionathancoley.com/works/burn-the-village-feel-the-warmth/images/2– accessed 8th May 2016

-The Honour series is a collection of photographs showing protests or gatherings where their signs full of their messages have been covered over in gold leaf.
+The Honour series is a collection of photographs showing protests or gatherings where signs full of messages have been covered over in gold leaf.
 The text has been removed making it unreadable but as the viewer I don’t focus on that I focus on the gold.
-This leaves the protester with nothing to say, you have to work out yourself what it is that’s going on,what they are marching and fighting for .
+This leaves the protester with nothing to say, you have to work out for yourself what it is and what they are marching and fighting for .
 Where are they?
-Is it a rally?
-By taking away the text and meaning you are left to find out yourself and determine what it is.
+Is it a rally?.

 Taken from-http://studionathancoley.com/works/the-honour-series/images/3 -accessed 8th May 2016